jacobrone/MyResume/README.md

 - created the .github folder that contains the front and backend workflows for updates to the website files
 - created and added frontend workflow to automate content delivery and updates to the websites frontend

-### Remaining
+## Unit tests and backend worflow

-- implement unit testing
+- implemented unit testing for the GetResumeCounter.cs function
-- create and add the backend workflow to automate updates to the backend
+- added code to the backend workflow to automate updates to the backend